-The level of the S0 plane is marked on that portion of the helmet in front of the fore plane.
-The level of the S3 plane is marked on that portion lying between the fore and rear planes.
-The level of the S4 plane is marked on that portion behind the rear plane.
-Finally, line segments along the fore plane are marked to join the S0 and S3 planes and, similarly, line segments along the rear plane are marked to join the S3 and S4 planes.
+The level of the S_0 plane is marked on that portion of the helmet in front of the fore plane.
+The level of the S_3 plane is marked on that portion lying between the fore and rear planes.
+The level of the S_4 plane is marked on that portion behind the rear plane.
+Finally, line segments along the fore plane are marked to join the S_0 and S_3 planes and, similarly, line segments along the rear plane are marked to join the S_3 and S_4 planes.

 These lines enclose the top of the helmet and are the boundary of the required extent of protection.
 However, it shall not be a cause for rejection if parts of this boundary fall below the edge of the helmet.
-A test line shall be drawn within this extent of protection so that it is 50 mm from the closest point on the boundary.
-(See Figure 2)
+A test line shall be constructed as shown in figure 2.